St. Gallen: Parliament

 The City Parliament (Stadtparlament) holds legislative power.
 It is made up of 63 members, with elections held every four years.
 The City Parliament decrees regulations and by-laws that are executed by the City Council and the administration.
-The delegates are selected by means of a system of proportional representation (Proporz).
+The delegates are selected by means of a system of proportional representation.

 The sessions of the City Parliament are public.
 Unlike members of the City Council, members of the City Parliament are not politicians by profession, and they are paid a fee based on their attendance.
 Any resident of St. Gallen allowed to vote can be elected as a member of the City Parliament.
 The parliament holds its meetings in the Waaghaus once a week on Tuesdays.

 The last regular election of the City Parliament was held on 27 September 2020 for the mandate period (Legislatur) from January 2021 to December 2024.
 Currently the City Parliament consists of 17 members of the Social Democratic Party (SP/PS) and one of its junior section, the JUSO, 11 The Liberals (FDP/PLR), 8 Green Liberal Party (GLP/PVL), 8 Christian Democratic People's Party (CVP/PDC), 8 Swiss People's Party (SVP/UDC), 7 Green Party (GPS/PES) and 1 of its junior section, the JungeGr, one representative of the Evangelical People's Party (EVP), and one member of the Politische Frauengruppe (PFG) (Political Women Group).